 The Gartner report stresses, “Understanding the sensitive data estate is a prerequisite for effective security and data privacy compliance.
-DLP is not sufficient as privacy is more than a data loss problem.
+Data loss prevention (DLP) is not sufficient as privacy is more than a data loss problem.
 Security and risk management technical professionals should use data classification to support these requirements.”
 They further add, “Data classification capabilities are therefore not only useful; they are often necessary to achieve compliance and make data-centric security controls effective.”

 The business cases for classification

 Why classify?
-Admittedly by itself, data classification may not be all that useful.
-But in concert with a holistic data life cycle, it becomes a key enabler and necessary component for effective data governance and compliance programs.
+By itself, data classification may not be all that useful, but in concert with a holistic data life cycle, it becomes a key enabler and necessary component for effective data governance and compliance programs.

 Gartner explains, “Classification is used to provide insight and either deliver or support control activities.
 In doing this, it supports a variety of business drivers for data-focused security.
 The most commonly seen of these drivers that are grounded in security within Gartner inquiry is privacy, which forms the bulk of data security risk for many clients.”